 Anton Morris sent a young French man to get me.
 He arrived at 5:00 in the morning.
 He started a fire and made me some tea.
 When the fire got going I couldn't stay in the shack anymore.
 I had to get out.
 I was beginning to feel pain.
 The young man tied me to the dog drawn toboggan and I started thawing out.
 You can imagine what it was like when I started thawing out.
 I was hollering to be let out of the toboggan, but I was all tied up and couldn't get out.

 I arrived at about 6:00 P.M.
-There was Mr. Gallant sitting on the bed and not saying anything.
+Mr Gallant was sitting on the bed and not saying anything.
 I was walking around like a mad man; walking back and forth.
 I would lay down and five minutes later would have to get up and move again.
-Mr. Gallant still wouldn't say very much.
-At about midnight, Mr. Gallant asked for some water.
+Mr Gallant still wouldn't say very much.
+At about midnight, Mr Gallant asked for some water.
 The Sister went to get him some water.
 He took the glass of water in his hands and dropped dead.
 Now they started worrying about me.
 But, I came out good.
-In a couple of months I was better, I fished until 1926.
+In a couple of months, I was better, I fished until 1926.
 I quit then.
-I had had enough of fishing.
+I had enough of fishing.
 In the fall of 1928, I started freighting.